 FROZEN PROBIOTIC TREATMENT METHOD - We also use frozen products containing L. sakei, such as Bactoferm F-RM-52 (which contains Lactobacillus sakei and Staphylococcus Carnosus, and is sold as a starter culture for sausages).
 These come as freeze-dried powders in a packet, and should be stored in the freezer.
 They successfully treat both chronic sinusitis and acute sinusitis.
 Once opened, the L. sakei only stays alive at most a few months (it may feel weaker in as little as 8 times of use), even though the package is put back in the freezer.
 This is because L. sakei is anaerobic (dies off when exposed to oxygen).

 My experience with the Bactoferm F-RM-52 is that it works well, it is reliable, and it is not as gentle as kimchi.
-I use this product once a day when needed, perhaps for only 3 or 4 days in a row, then wait a day or 2 to see if more is needed, because it has a lot of L. sakei in it (therefore strong).
+I use this product once a day when needed, perhaps for only 3 or 4 days in a row, then wait a day or 2 or 3 to see if more is needed, because it has a lot of L. sakei in it (therefore strong).
 The effect of the second microbe is unknown (but it is considered non-pathogenic) and we (and others) have not found any problems.
 If too much is used at one time (many times in each nostril - such as 5 times in each nostril), then the throat and sinuses may feel very dry, perhaps even a feeling of light-headedness or a feeling of "too much probiotics" for a few hours up to a day.
 That is why it is better to use less, not more at once.
 As I've said many times, what we've done is self-experimentation with these sinusitis treatments.

 FOR DETAILS ON WHERE WE AND OTHERS FOUND L.Sakei (BRANDS, PRODUCTS, etc.) AND SOME OTHER PROBIOTIC POSSIBILITIES, PLEASE READ THE POST: THE ONE PROBIOTIC THAT TREATS SINUSITIS .
 (Lots of valuable information.)